-Kin is a home insurance company that provides coverage in Florida, California and Louisiana.
-These states are often viewed as high-risk areas by many insurance companies due to the likelihood of catastrophic losses, including hurricanes, earthquakes and fires.
-Because of the risk of widespread damage, insurance companies tend to charge relatively high premiums in these states.
+Kin is a home insurance company that provides coverage in California, Florida, Georgia and Louisiana.
+These states are often viewed as high-risk areas by many property insurance companies due to the likelihood of catastrophic losses, including hurricanes, earthquakes and wildfires.
+Because of the risk of widespread damage, insurance companies tend to charge relatively high premiums in these states compared to other lower-risk locations.
 Kin is challenging this rating structure by asserting that all homeowners deserve affordable coverage.

-One of the more unique aspects of Kin is that it pulls data that other insurance providers typically overlook.
-For example, when calculating quotes, Kin factors in nearby real-estate listings, current and previous property records and satellite imagery to determine rates.
+One of the more unique aspects of Kin’s underwriting approach is that it pulls data that other insurance providers typically overlook.
+For example, when calculating quotes, Kin factors in nearby real estate listings, current and previous property records and satellite imagery.

-It also considers the more standard data points, such as your personal information, the value of your home and nearby crime rates, and the combined data points make its quoting algorithm unique.
+It also considers the more standard data points, such as your personal rating factors, the market value of your home and nearby crime rates, and the combined data points make its quoting algorithm unique.
 Kin’s approach to quoting helps it offer affordable coverage for homeowners in California, Florida and Louisiana.
-In fact, customers save an average of $500 when they switch their home policies to Kin.
+In fact, customers save an average of $500 when they switch their home policies to Kin from more traditional insurers.

 Coverage options with Kin

-Although you are not legally required to have homeowners insurance by local or state governments, mortgage lenders generally require homeowners insurance.
-Even if you do not have a mortgage on your home, homeowners insurance is a crucial part of your financial planning, especially in California, Florida and Louisiana, where weather events can cause widespread and devastating damage.
+Although you are not legally required to have homeowners insurance by local or state governments, mortgage lenders generally require their customers to carry homeowners insurance.
+Even if you do not have a mortgage on your home, homeowners insurance is a crucial part of your financial planning, especially in California, Florida, Georgia and Louisiana, where severe weather events and natural disasters can cause widespread and devastating damage.

-For homeowners in these states, Kin offers robust coverage options to protect your finances in the event of a claim.
+For homeowners in these states, Kin offers robust coverage options to help protect your property in the event of a claim.

 - Dwelling coverage: This is the backbone of a homeowners insurance policy and provides coverage for damage to the structure of your home.

-- Other structures coverage: In addition to coverage protecting your primary dwelling, Kin offers protection for any detached structures on your property, such as a greenhouse, garage or shed.
+- Other structures coverage: In addition to coverage protecting your primary dwelling, Kin offers protection for any detached structures on your property, such as a greenhouse, garage, shed or in-ground swimming pool.

 - Personal property coverage: Kin will insure your personal property even if it is not at your home location.
-You have the option to insure your items for actual cash value or replacement cost.
-You can even schedule more valuable items like jewelry to obtain better protection.
+You have the option to insure your items for actual cash value (less depreciation) or replacement cost.
+You can even schedule more valuable items like jewelry and fine art to obtain better protection through an endorsement.
 Scheduled items do not have a deductible.

 - Loss of use coverage: If your home is uninhabitable after a covered loss, Kin will pay for any additional living expenses incurred, up to your policy limit, while you cannot live at home.
-This includes substitute lodging, getting groceries or takeout, doing laundry and other necessary living expenses.
+This includes temporary lodging, getting groceries or takeout, laundry and other necessary living expenses.

-- Personal liability coverage: Should someone injure themselves on your property and sue you, Kin homeowners insurance will help with your legal expenses and fees, up to your policy limit.
+- Personal liability coverage: Should someone injure themselves on your property and sue you, Kin homeowners insurance will help cover your legal expenses and fees, up to your policy limit.

 - Medical payments insurance: If someone is injured while at your home, Kin provides financial compensation to help pay for their medical expenses.

-In addition to these standard coverages, Kin also offers optional coverage for damage caused by earthquakes, floods, hurricanes and fires.
+In addition to these standard coverages, Kin also offers optional coverage for damage caused by earthquakes, floods and mudslides.

 Condo owners require a different type of insurance because they do not typically own their entire building.
 Generally, condo owners are responsible for insuring the interior structure of their homes, while a master policy purchased by the condo association covers the exterior structure.
 With Kin’s condo insurance, your property is protected from the walls in — including everything you own inside.